zmp/robocar110_ros/rc110_perception/rc110_object_detection/README.md

 roslaunch rc110_object_detection rc110_object_detection_node_rviz.launch
 ```

-**Note:**

-- the first launch will start the build of tensorrt's runtime engine, so it will take a little while ONLY for this first time.
+- The first time you launch the node, it will start the build of tensorrt's runtime engine, so it will take a little while ONLY for this first time.
-- if you use the model 15 downloaded in the previous steps, you can just use the default value for *object_detection_node_param_path*.

 ## Subscribed Topics ##
 ***